elkarbackup/elkarbackup-docs/en/overview.md

-Elkarbacup provides easy to configure and powerful open source backup solution.
+Elkarbackup provides easy to configure and powerful open source backup solution.
 It was developed to make the management of our backups easier, regardless of the operative system of the client machine operative system.
 It has been developed in order to make the management of our backups and restores easier.

 ElkarBackup is a free open-source software and it's based in other open source technologies: